Lots of dog breeds are adored for their unique looks and personalities. But did you ever wonder where these traits come from?

 The story goes that Buddha was walking along the road with his dog when several robbers came upon him.
 They intended to rob and murder him, but Buddha's dog transformed into a lion and chased the robbers off.

 When the robbers were long gone, the lion changed back into his normal pup self, and Buddha picked him up and kissed him on the head.
 The place where Buddha kissed the pup turned white, and that's where the Shih Tzu gets their spot.

-If you’ve seen a Pekingese, you might have thought that it looks a bit like a little lion with a monkey’s face.
-Well you’re not the only one who’s thought that.
+If you've seen a Pekingese, you might have thought that they look a bit like a little lion with a monkey's face.
+Well you're not the only one who's thought that.

 Buddha did this, and the lion and the marmoset fell in love and had children, which is why the Pekingese looks like a lion-monkey.
 Love transcends some of the weirdest barriers.

 Do you know any legends about your pup’s breed?
 Do any of these stories ring true for your dog?
 Let us know in the comments below!